Not ready to give up your daily mocha?

 How many times have you purchased something just to miss the return deadline?
 Place these items in your car so you can pop into the store or post office when you’re nearby.
 You’re more likely to complete this task if it’s convenient.

 Every couple of years or at key life events, reprice your insurance policies to confirm you have sufficient coverage at the best price.
-If you’re paying mortgage insurance premiums, and have been making regular payments for some time, ask your lender if you can discontinue it.
-Finding less expensive insurance while maintaining the same coverage results in decent savings.
+Finding less expensive insurance while maintaining the same coverage results in savings.
+If you’re paying for private mortgage insurance (PMI), and have been making regular payments for some time, ask your lender if you can discontinue it, especially if you’ve reached 20% equity in your home.

 Negotiate Big Ticket Items

-These are a few changes you can make to find extra cash on a regular basis, and you don’t have to give up your mocha.
+These are a few changes you can make to free up extra cash on a regular basis, without giving up your daily mocha.
 Once you’ve found that cash, put it to productive work by increasing contributions to your retirement account, paying down debt, or adding to your emergency fund.
-Start with small changes, aim for larger ones as you make progress, and be sure to track your cash flow regularly to stay on track.
+Want to know how to put this cash to best use?
+Read our post on prioritizing how to use your cash flow.